Internalization of International Law

 Whether the term is international law or international norms, however, “at the margin norms and rules cannot be sharply distinguished from each other [and] it is difficult if not impossible to tell the difference between an ‘implicit rule’ of broad significance and a well-understood, relatively specific operating principle” (Keohane, 1984, p.
 59).
 Therefore, the remainder of this article will use the terms international law and international norms interchangeably to indicate those rules codified at the international system level, which then may be internalized by states domestically.

 Whichever definition of international law or international norms you adopt, one of the first questions the literature has addressed is how norms are created.
-While there have been a number of theories concerning the development and emergence of international law, one of the most widely recognized in the current international relations literature is the theory of norm emergence put forward by Finnemore and Sikkink (1998).
+While there have been a number of theories concerning the development and emergence of international law, one of the most widely recognized in the international relations literature is the theory of norm emergence put forward by Finnemore and Sikkink (1998).
 In this theory, new concepts for international norms or international law emerge through a norm entrepreneur.
 A norm entrepreneur is a person, group of persons, institution, or state that has strong notions about appropriate or desirable behavior in their communities (Finnemore & Sikkink, 1998).
 After the norm emerges and is advocated by the norm entrepreneur, it becomes more widely recognized by decision makers, until it reaches a tipping point where the norm achieves recognition.
 From this point, there is a cascade of recognition and acceptance of the norm into the general population.
 Finally, the norm becomes widely accepted and deeply ingrained enough that it is accepted as the appropriate standard of behavior (Finnemore & Sikkink, 1998).
 (This process is discussed in more detail in the section “The Process of Internalization.”)

 The Importance of Understanding Internalization

 It is important to consider the internalization of international law to understand the influence of norms on state behavior.
 The incorporation of international law into the domestic understandings of appropriate standards of behavior and the structure of a state is necessary for these rules to act as influences on state and sub-state actors.
-If international law is only recognized at the international level, its influence on the behavior of these actors is likely to be minimal.
+If international law is only recognized at the global level, its influence on the behavior of these actors is likely to be minimal.
 Rules and norms become binding when they become part of the fabric of a society and when they are considered obligatory.
-Internalization of internationally drafted and ratified rules into the different domestic systems is a necessary step to achieve this (Finnemore & Sikkink, 1998; Henkin, 1979; Zartner, 2014).
+Internalization of internationally drafted and ratified rules into the different domestic systems and cultures is a necessary step to achieve this (Finnemore & Sikkink, 1998; Henkin, 1979; Zartner, 2014).

 Understanding how international law is internalized within a state, therefore, is a key factor in understanding the role that international law plays in shaping behavior.
 International law can only gain true force if states internalize the international norms that make up international law (Rosenblum, 2006).
 As stated by Koh (1997, p.
 2659), “only once states internalize international law, do they establish internally binding domestic legal obligations.”
 Internalization of international law into domestic law is, therefore, linked to the body of literature on compliance with international law.
 Within the field of international relations, a significant amount of research has been done on state compliance with international law and under what circumstances compliance is more or less likely (Koh, 2005; Simmons, 1998).
 It must be recognized, however, that compliance occurs more often when states feel obligated to comply.
 The internalization of international law into the fabric of domestic law significantly increases the likelihood that states feel obligated to comply.
-This occurs for two primary reasons.
+This occurs for three primary reasons.